Skip to main content

 Since the kiosk runs 24/7, the following is recommended:

-• Use a device suitable for continuous operation
+• Use a device that is suitable for continuous operation

 • Disable: